Féile (music festival): Féile Classical (2018)

 A fully seated "Féile Classical" event took place in Semple Stadium during September 2018, hosted by Tom Dunne and featuring the Irish Chamber Orchestra with reappearances by The Stunning, the Hothouse Flowers, An Emotional Fish, Something Happens, The 4 of Us, and the Frank and Walters.
 A similar event was announced for 2019.

 Féile 19 (2019)

-A return to the classic Feile set up with all the bands playing full sets and featuring Sinead O'Connor, Therapy?, Sultans of Ping, The Stunning, EMF, Wendy James and more was held.
+In 2019, the 'Tipp Classical' festival was branded as 'Féile '19', and featured a "classic" Feile set up with all the bands playing full sets.
+The line-up included Sinead O'Connor, Therapy?, Sultans of Ping, The Stunning, EMF and Horslips.